coertvm/summon-your-build-tool/README.md

 Gradlewraiths combine the best of magic and scripting.
 They weave Groovy and Kotlin spells to automate everything and summon productivity from thin air.

 Gradle is a modern build automation tool for Java and other languages that uses a declarative DSL (Groovy or Kotlin) to define builds.
-It combines the flexibility of Ant with Maven’s dependency management, and follows a task-based model with a focus on incremental builds and performance.
+It combines the flexibility of Ant with Maven's dependency management and follows a task-based model with a focus on incremental builds and performance.
 Gradle is highly customizable and supports both convention and configuration, making it popular for complex and scalable projects.

+- Installation
+  - Go to [Apache Maven](https://maven.apache.org/), download and extract the downloaded file.
+  - Add the `bin` folder of the extracted Maven installation to the `PATH` environment variable.

 ```plaintext
 project-root/